 Unit Goal Outcomes SLO or Non- SLO?
 Strategic Plan Objective Goal #1: Develop and strengthen relationship with faculty, departments and student support staff so they form another layer of support for BLMI members.
 1.1 Provide information to program participants and connect students to various campus resources to improve academic performance.
 Provide information and referral services to students who are not program participants.
-Non-SLO 1.2 Attract, develop, and retain an innovative, diverse, productive, and engaged faculty and staff.
-2.4 Enhance student support programs, including those for special populations, such as transfer students, students with disabilities, veterans, and international students.
-Goal #2: Develop a culture of mentorship 2.1 Increase number of mentors by 25% Non-SLO 1.2 Attract, develop, and retain an innovative, diverse, productive, and engaged faculty and within the program, grounded in our culturally competent peer-to- peer mentors and supported 2.2 Restructure mentorship requirements to use the Phoenix Gateway to increase in-person interactions by 50% Non-SLO staff.
-2.4 Enhance student support programs, including those for special populations, such through alumni mentorship.
-2.3 Mentees will be able to demonstrate an awareness of campus resources SLO as transfer students, students with disabilities, veterans, and international students.
-Goal #3: Develop and execute an outreach 3.1 Increase Latino registration to 30% of the overall registration Non-SLO 5.2 Promote Brooklyn College's leadership in accessibility, diversity, excellence, and social plan for local high schools, junior high schools and community colleges - create a pipeline of 3.2 Create collaborations in key areas to increase engagement of Latino male by 25%.
-Non-SLO mobility.
-5.3 Position and develop Brooklyn College as a vital resource to advance the public good in students coming directly into BLMI.
+Non- SLO 1.2 2.4 Goal #2: Develop a culture of mentorship 2.1 Increase number of mentors by 25% Non- SLO 1.2 2.4 within the program, grounded in our culturally competent peer-to-peer mentors and supported through 2.2 Restructure mentorship requirements to use the Phoenix Gateway to increase in-person interactions by 50% Non- SLO alumni mentorship.
+2.3 Mentees will be able to demonstrate an awareness of campus resources SLO Goal #3: Develop and execute an outreach 3.1 Increase Latino registration to 30% of the overall registration Non- SLO 5.2 5.3 plan for local high schools, junior high schools and community colleges - create a pipeline of 3.2 Create collaborations in key areas to increase engagement of Latino male by 25%.
+Non- SLO 5.4 students coming directly into BLMI.
 3.3 Develop an outreach plan to create a pipeline of students directly into BLMI, from high school and community colleges.
-Non-SLO our borough.
-5.4 Improve the mechanisms of communication to strengthen our reputation and identity.
+Non- SLO